 (This story took place in 2013 and has just been moved from an older RV site to this site.
-I might add that Lavonne’s surgery made a wonderful improvemner for her and we’ve done well since!)
+Lavonne’s surgery made a wonderful improvement for her and her back has been much better since!)

 Lavonne Has Major Surgery; I Live Aboard the Coach on the Hospital Parking Lot for a Week…

 March 27, 2013: Day 1, to Kaiser Hospital Sacramento via SR99, US80 = 62 miles

 This short trip was not a pleasure trip.
 I took my dear wife, Lavonne, to Kaiser hospital in Sacramento for her long awaited back surgery.
 She had suffered severe pain for years, and nothing had worked.
 It came down to major surgery, and she was finally ready.
 The surgery would be eight hours and her time in the hospital would be as much as a week.

 The hospital scheduled us to arrive at 0545, so we had to leave home at 0430.
 We were up and around at 0300 to do the final things needed to close up the house for a week and to load the last few necessities on the coach.